North Georgia Mushroom Picking Guide

 Summertime in the Blue Ridge & North Georgia Mountains means time spent soaking up the sun at local lakes, hiking through the woods to find hidden swimming holes and natural waterslides, kayaking and tubing down rushing rivers, and bringing home fresh mountain trout for dinner.

-Believe it or not, the Blue Ridge, Georgia Mountains are a highly sought-after destination for hunting and picking indigenous mushrooms, and we’ve got the inside scoop on where you can find the tastiest mushrooms in town.
+As early summer gives way to late summer and fall, however, another popular activity brings enthusiasts flocking to the mountains: mushroom foraging.
+The Blue Ridge Mountains are a highly sought-after destination for hunting and picking indigenous mushrooms, and we’ve got the inside scoop on where you can find the tastiest edible mushrooms in town.
+Our Blue Sky Cabin Rentals are a great landing spot for your foraging adventures.

 Mushroom Picking Equipment